SuyashGupte/instructlab-wx.gov-metrics/metrics.md

   Lower limit: 0.8
   Upper limit: 1

 How it works: Higher scores indicate that model prediction strings match reference strings more often.

-Multi-label/class metrics
+## 9. Multi-label/class metrics

 Multi-label/class metrics measure model performance for multi-label/multi-class predictions.

 Metrics:
-        Micro F1 score
+- Micro F1 score
-        Macro F1 score
+- Macro F1 score
-        Micro precision
+- Micro precision
-        Macro precision
+- Macro precision
-        Micro recall
+- Micro recall
-        Macro recall
+- Macro recall

+Task types:
-    Task types: Entity extraction
+- Entity extraction

 Thresholds:
   Lower limit: 0.8
   Upper limit: 1

 How it works: Higher scores indicate that predictions are more accurate.

-Answer quality
+## 10. Answer quality

 You can use answer quality metrics to evaluate the quality of model answers.
 Answer quality metrics are calculated with fine-tuned models or with LLM-as-a-judge models.

 You can calculate the following answer quality metrics:

-Faithfulness
+### Faithfulness

 Faithfulness measures how grounded the model output is in the model context and provides attributions from the context to show the most important sentences that contribute to the model output.
 The attributions are provided when the metric is calculated with fine-tuned models only.

+Task types:
-        Task types: Retrieval Augmented Generation (RAG)
+- Retrieval Augmented Generation (RAG)

 Thresholds:
   Lower limit: 0
   Upper limit: 1

 How it works: Higher scores indicate that the output is more grounded and less hallucinated.

-Answer relevance
+### Answer relevance

 Answer relevance measures how relevant the answer in the model output is to the question in the model input.

 Task types: Retrieval Augmented Generation (RAG)

 Thresholds:
   Lower limit: 0
   Upper limit: 1

 How it works: Higher scores indicate that the model provides relevant answers to the question.

-Answer similiarity
+### Answer similiarity

 Answer similarity measures how similar the answer or generated text is to the ground truth or reference answer to determine the quality of your model performance.
 The answer similarity metric is supported for configuration with LLM-as-a-judge models only.

+Task types:
-        Task types: Retrieval Augmented Generation (RAG)
+- Retrieval Augmented Generation (RAG)

 Thresholds:
   Lower limit: 0
   Upper limit: 1

 How it works: Higher scores indicate that the answer is more similar to the reference output.

-Unsuccessful requests
+### Unsuccessful requests

 Unsuccessful requests measures the ratio of questions that are answered unsuccessfully out of the total number of questions.
 Watsonx.governance does not calculate the unsuccessful requests metric with fine-tuned models.

 Task types:
-            Retrieval Augmented Generation (RAG)
+- Retrieval Augmented Generation (RAG)
-            Question answering
+- Question answering

 Thresholds:
  Lower limit: 0
  Upper limit: 1

   How it works: Higher scores indicate that the model can not provide answers to the question.

-Content analysis
+## 11. Content analysis

 You can use the following content analysis metrics to evaluate your model output against your model input or context:

-Coverage
+### Coverage

 Coverage measures the extent that the foundation model output is generated from the model input by calculating the percentage of output text that is also in the input.

 Task types:
-            Text summarization
+- Text summarization
-            Retrieval Augmented Generation (RAG)
+- Retrieval Augmented Generation (RAG)

 Thresholds:
   Lower bound: 0
   Upper bound: 1

 How it works: Higher scores indicate that a higher percentage of output words are within the input text.

-Density
+### Density

 Density measures how extractive the summary in the foundation model output is from the model input by calculating the average of extractive fragments that closely resemble verbatim extractions from the original text.

 Task types:
-            Text summarization
+- Text summarization
-            Retrieval Augmented Generation (RAG)
+- Retrieval Augmented Generation (RAG)

+Thresholds:
-        Thresholds: Lower bound: 0
+  Lower bound: 0

 How it works: Lower scores indicate that the model output is more abstractive and on average the extractive fragments do not closely resemble verbatim extractions from the original text.

-Compression
+### Compression

 Compression measures how much shorter the summary is when compared to the input text.
 It calculates the ratio between the number of words in the original text and the number of words in the foundation model output.

+Task types:
-        Task types: Text summarization
+- Text summarization

+  Thresholds:
-        Thresholds: Lower bound: 0
+    Lower bound: 0

 How it works: Higher scores indicate that the summary is more concise when compared to the original text.

-Repetitiveness
+### Repetitiveness

 Repetitiveness measures the percentage of n-grams that repeat in the foundation model output by calculating the number of repeated n-grams and the total number of n-grams in the model output.

+Task types:
-        Task types: Text summarization
+- Text summarization

+  Thresholds:
-        Thresholds: Lower bound: 0
+    Lower bound: 0

-Abstractness
+### Abstractness

   Abstractness measures the ratio of n-grams in the generated text output that do not appear in the source content of the foundation model.

   Task types:
-            Text summarization
+- Text summarization
-            Retrieval Augmented Generation (RAG)
+- Retrieval Augmented Generation (RAG)

 Thresholds:
   Lower bound: 0
   Upper bound: 1

 How it works: Higher scores indicate high abstractness in the generated text output.

-Retrieval quality
+## 12 .Retrieval quality

 You can use the retrieval quality metrics to measure the quality of how the retrieval system ranks relevant contexts.
 Retrieval quality metrics are calculated with fine-tuned models or with LLM-as-a-judge models.

 You can calculate the following retrieval quality metrics:

-Context relevance
+### Context relevance

 Context relevance measures how relevant the context that your your model retrieves is with the question that is specified in the prompt.
 When multiple context variables exist, the context relevance scores are generated when the metric is calculated with fine-tuned models only.

+Task types:
-        Task types: Retrieval Augmented Generation (RAG)
+- Retrieval Augmented Generation (RAG)

 Thresholds:
   Lower limit: 0
   Upper limit: 1

 How it works: Higher scores indicate that the context is more relevant to the question in the prompt.

-Retrieval precision
+### Retrieval precision

 Retrieval precision measures the quanity of relevant contexts from the total of contexts that are retrieved.

 Task types: Retrieval Augment Generation (RAG)

 Thresholds:
   Lower limit: 0
   Upper limit: 1

 How it works: A value of 1 indicates that all of the retrieved contexts are relevant.
 A value of 0 indicates that none of the retrieved contexts are relevant.
 If the score is trending upwards, the retrieved contexts are relevant to the question.
 If the score is trending downwards, the retrieved contexts are not relevant to the question.

-Average precision
+### Average precision

 Average precision evaluates whether all of the relevant contexts are ranked higher or not by calculating the mean of the precision scores of relevant contexts.

+Task types:
-        Task types: Retrieval Augment Generation (RAG)
+- Retrieval Augment Generation (RAG)

 Thresholds:
   Lower limit: 0
   Upper limit: 1

 How it works: A value of 1 indicates that all the relevant contexts are ranked higher.
 A value of 0 indicates that none of the retrieved contexts are relevant.
 If the score is trending upwards, the relevant contexts are ranked higher.
 If the score is trending downwards, the relevant contexts are not ranked lower.

-Reciprocal rank
+### Reciprocal rank

 Reciprocal rank is the reciprocal rank of the first relevant context.

+Task types:
-        Task types: Retrieval Augment Generation (RAG)
+- Retrieval Augment Generation (RAG)

 Thresholds:
   Lower limit: 0
   Upper limit: 1

 How it works: A value of 1 indicates that the first relevant context is at the first position.
 A value of 0 indicates that none of the relevant contexts are retrieved.
 If the score is trending upwards, the first relevant context is ranked higher.
 If the score is trending downwards, the first relevant context is ranked lower.

-Hit rate
+### Hit rate

 Hit rate measures whether there is at least one relevant context among the retrieved contexts.

+Task types:
-        Task types: Retrieval Augment Generation (RAG)
+- Retrieval Augment Generation (RAG)

 Thresholds:
   Lower limit: 0
   Upper limit: 1

 How it works: A value of 1 indicates that there is at least one relevant context.
 A value of 0 indicates that no relevant context is in the retrieved contexts.
 If the score is trending upwards, at least one relevant context is in the retrieved context.
 If the score is trending downwards, no relevant contexts are retrieved.

-Normalized Discounted Cumulative Gain
+### Normalized Discounted Cumulative Gain

 Normalized Discounted Cumulative Gain (NDCG) measures the ranking quality of the retrieved contexts.

+Task types:
-        Task types: Retrieval Augment Generation (RAG)
+- Retrieval Augment Generation (RAG)

 Thresholds:
   Lower limit: 0
   Upper limit: 1

 How it works: A value of 1 indicates that the retrieved contexts are ranked in the correct order.
 If the score is trending upwards, the ranking of the retrieved contexts is correct.
 If the score is trending downwards, the ranking of the retrieved contexts is incorrect.

-Parent topic: Configuring model evaluations